Lent: Protestantism and Western Orthodoxy

 In Western traditions, the liturgical colour of the season of Lent is violet.
 Altar crosses and religious statuary which show Christ in his glory are traditionally veiled during this period in the Christian year.

 In Protestant and Western Orthodox Churches that celebrate it, the season of Lent lasts from Ash Wednesday to the evening of Holy Saturday.
 This calculation makes Lent last 46 days if the 6 Sundays are included, but only 40 days if they are excluded.
 This definition is still that of the Moravian Church, Lutheran Church, Anglican Church, Methodist Church, Western Rite Orthodox Church, United Protestant Churches, and those of the Reformed Churches (i.e., Continental Reformed, Presbyterian, and Congregationalist) that observe Lent.
-(In the Episcopal Church, the main U.S. branch of the Anglican Communion, the 1979 Book of Common Prayer identifies Holy Week--comprising Palm/Passion Sunday through Holy Saturday--as a separate season after Lent; but the Days of Special Devotion, to be observed by special acts of discipline and self-denial, include the weekdays of, but not the Sundays in, both Lent and Holy Week, so the practical effect is the same as the traditional 40-day calculation.)
+(In the Episcopal Church, the main U.S. branch of the Anglican Communion, the 1979 Book of Common Prayer identifies Holy Week—comprising Palm/Passion Sunday through Holy Saturday—as a separate season after Lent; but the Days of Special Devotion, to be observed by special acts of discipline and self-denial, include the weekdays of, but not the Sundays in, both Lent and Holy Week, so the practical effect is the same as the traditional 40-day calculation.)

 Eastern Orthodoxy and Byzantine Rite

 In the Byzantine Rite, i.e., the Eastern Orthodox Great Lent (Greek: Μεγάλη Τεσσαρακοστή or Μεγάλη Νηστεία, meaning "Great 40 Days" and "Great Fast" respectively) is the most important fasting season in the church year.
+In Eastern Orthodox circles, the season of Lent is known as "bright sadness" (χαρμολύπη).

 The 40 days of Great Lent include Sundays, and begin on Clean Monday.
 The 40 days are immediately followed by what are considered distinct periods of fasting, Lazarus Saturday and Palm Sunday, which in turn are followed straightway by Holy Week.
 Great Lent is broken only after the Paschal (Easter) Divine Liturgy.

 The Eastern Orthodox Church maintains the traditional Church's teaching on fasting.
 The rules for lenten fasting are the monastic rules.
 Fasting in the Orthodox Church is more than simply abstaining from certain foods.
 During the Great Lent Orthodox Faithful intensify their prayers and spiritual exercises, go to church services more often, study the Scriptures and the works of the Church Fathers in depth, limit their entertainment and spending and focus on charity and good works.

 Some other churches that follow the Byzantine Rite, including certain Eastern Catholic and Eastern Lutheran denominations have similar practices as those of Eastern Orthodoxy.